-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the rescission of Extracurricular Clubs/Activities for the 2018-2019 as follows":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Mr. Matlat, seconded by Mr. Coggin, and approved unanimously (6-0) to approve the rescission of Extracurricular Clubs/Activities for the 2018-2019 as follows":

-RESCIND - -
+- -

-Name Building/Activity Amount
+Building/Activity Amount

-Rubenstein, Kerri Sagamore/Jazz Ensemble \$2,604.00
+Sagamore/Jazz Ensemble \$2,604.00

-Bellucci, Terri Nokomis/STEM Club \$1,302.00
+Nokomis/STEM Club \$1,302.00

+Building/Activity Sagamore/Jazz Ensemble